chakch/serverless-handson/README.md

 - Create an http endpoint to trigger the RssReader function https://serverless.com/framework/docs/providers/aws/events/apigateway/#simple-http-endpoint

+- launch `serverless deploy` to update your stack

 - Test the new feature by a simple curl